Sufficient Conditions for Formation of a Network Topology by Self-interested Agents: Sufficient Conditions for Formation of Relevant Topologies

 \subsection{Base Graph}

-We define {\em base graph} of a network formation process as the graph from which the process starts.
-The sufficient conditions for the formation of networks analyzed so far, are obtained, starting from the graph consisting of a single node (corresponding to the base case of formation of a network with $n=2$).
-However, in case of some topologies, under a given utility model, the conditions required for its formation on discretely small number of nodes, may be inconsistent with that required on arbitrarily large number of nodes.
-The following lemmas show that, under the proposed network formation and utility models, $k$-star ($k\geq 3$) is one such topology.
+The sufficient conditions for the formation of topologies analyzed so far, are obtained, starting from the base graph or the starting graph consisting of a single node (corresponding to the base case of formation of a network with $n=2$).
+However, in case of some topologies, under a given utility model, the conditions required for its formation on discretely small number of nodes, are inconsistent with that required on arbitrarily large number of nodes.
+Lemma~\ref{lem:kstar} shows that $k$-star is one such topology.
+We provide its proof in the Appendix.

-In real-world networks, the upper bound on the number of nodes that will be a part of the network, is unknown to the network owner.
-So it is essential that, irrespective of the number of nodes in the network, the desired topology be formed and be stable.
-That is, the conditions on the network must be set such that the entire family of the desired network topology, is stable.

 \begin{lemma} Under the proposed utility model, for the entire family of $k$-star networks ($k\geq 3$) to be pairwise stable, it is necessary that $\gamma=0$ and $c=b_1-b_3$. \end{lemma}

 \begin{proofblackdot} We consider two scenarios sufficient to prove this.